rpn1966/platotheory2026/_pages/registration.md

   caption: "Credit: © Mark Garlick."
 ---

+**Registration opens on 4 April and closes on 31 July.**
+Abstract submission for talks closes on **15 May**, but poster submissions remain open until the registration deadline.

-Registration for this meeting is £110 for staff and £95 for students.
+Registration fees are **£110 for staff** and **£95 for students**.

-The meeting includes 3 days of traditional conference-style talks and discussion sessions.
-The SOC will select talks with the aim of ensuring that a range of topics are presented, that priority is given to early-career researchers, and that those from under-represented groups in astronomy have an opportunity to present their work.
-We will host the meeting in hybrid format to make it accessible to those who would otherwise be unable to attend in person.
-Most talks will be in person, but we will consider requests to present a limited number of talks remotely.
-We aim to ensure that everyone who submits an abstract will be able to present their work, either as a talk or as a poster.
+---

+The meeting spans **three days** of traditional conference-style talks and discussion sessions.
+The Scientific Organising Committee (SOC) will select talks to reflect a broad range of topics, with priority given to **early-career researchers**.

+This is a **hybrid event**, aimed at increasing accessibility for those unable to attend in person.
+While most talks will be presented on-site, a limited number of **remote presentations** will be considered upon request.

+We aim to ensure that everyone who submits an abstract has the opportunity to present—either as a **talk** or a **poster**.

+---

+**[Registration link to be posted here]**
+**[Payment link to be posted here]**